MElbahluan23/Jobtitle-Classification-by-Industry/README.md

 # Details:

-1- You are given a dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples as follows:
+You are given a dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples.

-* IT 4746

-* Marketing 2031

-* Education 1435

-* Accountancy 374